edunham/slides/humanhacking.rst

 .. figure:: /_static/humans/warning.png
     :class: scale

-.. note:: genearlizations are useful because they help you ask the right
+.. note:: generalizations are useful because they help you ask the right
     questions and suggest what to look for

     Differences != flaws -- a trait that's a strength in one context is a